1997 Indianapolis 500: Sunday May 25

 The race was originally scheduled for 11 a.m.
-EST on Sunday May 25.
+EST on Sunday, May 25.
 Rain in the morning delayed the activities, but the skies appeared to lighten, and the cars were placed in the grid at 11:45 a.m.
 At 12 p.m., the skies opened up, and heavy rain began to fall.
 The cars were wheeled back to the garage area.
 At 1:30 p.m., track officials rescheduled the race for Monday.

-Robby Gordon, driving for Felix Sabates' Team SABCO, had planned on driving the Indy 500/Coca-Cola 600 "Double Duty."
-At 1:45 p.m., Gordon left the grounds, and flew to Charlotte.
+Robby Gordon, driving for Felix Sabates' Team SABCO, had planned on driving the Indy 500/Coca-Cola 600 "Double Duty".
+At 1:45 p.m., Gordon left the grounds and flew to Charlotte.
 The Coca-Cola 600 also suffered a rain delay, but did eventually see the green flag fall.
-Gordon wrecked out on lap 186, and finished 41st.
+Gordon wrecked out on lap 186 and finished 41st.

 Monday May 26

-On Memorial Day, Monday May 26, the race was scheduled for 11 a.m.
+On Memorial Day, Monday, May 26, the race was scheduled for 11 a.m.
 EST. Skies were partly cloudy in the morning, but there was no rain at the time.
-The pre-race ceremonies were held on-time, but some subtle changes were made.
+The pre-race ceremonies were held on time, but some subtle changes were made.
 The Purdue Band was unable to return for Monday, and therefore Florence Henderson's rendition of "The Star-Spangled Banner" was done a cappella.
 In addition, "Taps" was played by a local musician as a substitute.
 The most noteworthy change, however, was the absence of Jim Nabors.
-He had left the grounds Sunday night, and was not present to sing the traditional "Back Home Again in Indiana."
+He had left the grounds Sunday night and was not present to sing the traditional "Back Home Again in Indiana".
 At his request, a recording from a previous year (1993) was played for the fans.
 Mari Hulman George followed, officially taking over the family tradition (from her mother Mary F. Hulman) of delivering the starting command.
 Mary F. Hulman had been inducted into the Auto Racing Hall of Fame earlier in the month, but was in declining health.
 Also absent was longtime Speedway public address announcer John Totten, who had fallen ill.

-On the first parade lap, Dr. Jack Miller got sideways with cold tires and nearly spun in turn 4.
-He continued, and rejoined the field.
-On the final pace lap, all three cars of the fifth row, Stéphan Grégoire, Affonso Giaffone, and Kenny Bräck came together in Turn 4, and crashed out of the race.
-TV replays proved inconclusive to determine the cause of the accident, but a fan recording from the grandstands showed that Bräck had forced down Giaffone, whose left front tyre touched with Grégoire's car, turning him sideways and triggering the 3-car incident.
+On the first parade lap, Dr. Jack Miller got sideways with cold tires and nearly spun in Turn 4.
+He continued and rejoined the field.
+On the final pace lap, all three cars of the fifth row, Stéphan Grégoire, Affonso Giaffone, and Kenny Bräck came together in Turn 4 and crashed out of the race.
+TV replays proved inconclusive to determine the cause of the accident, but a fan recording from the grandstands showed that Bräck had forced down Giaffone, whose left front tire touched Grégoire's car, turning him sideways and triggering the three-car incident.
 The start, therefore, was delayed by five extra pace laps.
 Afterwards, Robbie Groff stalled on the backstretch, and Sam Schmidt and Alessandro Zampedri ducked into the pits with mechanical trouble before the race was started.
 As such, only 30 of the 35 cars on the grid started the race.